Package addressed to home of California shooters deemed safe: police

-LOS ANGELES (Reuters) - A package addressed to the Southern California home of the couple who amassed pipe bombs and shot to death 14 people in San Bernardino was inspected on Friday and determined to pose no threat, the local police chief said on Twitter.
+LOS ANGELES, Dec 5 (Reuters) - A package addressed to the Southern California home of the couple who amassed pipe bombs and shot to death 14 people in San Bernardino was inspected on Friday and determined to pose no threat, the local police chief said on Twitter.

 A United Parcel Service driver noticed the package was addressed to the couple’s Redlands home and as a precaution the driver returned to a UPS facility, San Bernardino Police Chief Jarrod Burguan said on Twitter.